threefoldtech/jumpscale_lib/docs/Howto/capacityreport_from_ubuntu.md

 Jumpscale provides a System Abstraction Layer (sal) for Ubuntu.
 In that sal a property is provided from which the report can be generated.

 Start the Jumpscale9 Python interpreter.
-If not installed, you can use the bash utilities to install JS9 (https://github.com/Jumpscale/bash)
+If not installed, the jumpscale bash utilities can be used to install JS9 (https://github.com/Jumpscale/bash)
 ```bash
 js9
 ```